Skip to content

 A supported SSH key

 For an SSH key to be usable by derivepassphrase, the SSH agent must always generate the same signature for the same input, i.e. the signature must be deterministic for this key type.
-Commonly used SSH key types include RSA, DSA, ECDSA, Ed25519 and Ed448.
+Commonly used SSH key types (as of January 2026) include ECDSA, Ed25519, RSA, and, somewhat less commonly, Ed448 and DSA.

 • RSA, Ed25519 and Ed448 signatures are deterministic by definition.
 Thus RSA, Ed25519 and Ed448 keys are supported under any SSH agent that implements them.